TommasoBelluzzo/FastHashes/README.md

  * `High-Performing`: its deeply-optimized code makes extensive use of method inlining and unsafe memory pointers in order to speed up computations;
  * `Endian-Agnostic`: it provides consistent results regardless of the machine byte order, while only moderately affecting the performance of computations;
- * `Object-Free`: only primitive types and/or arrays of primitive types are used).
+ * `Allocation-Free`: all the computations are performed using zero-allocation algorithms, only primitive types and/or arrays of primitive types are used.

 ## Requirements